bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

       - Changes are done.
 In Ready for QA
    - 5331
       - Lorent o check with Sumesh around estimate and see if Vysakh can pull any of the stuff from Sumesh plate
+      - There would most probably an error for premium users who are trying to pay which should be fixed by Friday

 * Refund
    - Linda to confirm the current refund process